Crane operator certification

 Crane operators with crane trade qualification, Red Seal, or a valid crane operator certificate issued by a regulatory authority in another province or territory in Canada do not require testing or assessment.
 However, to receive a B.C. crane operator's certificate, out-of-province operators must:

-- Register with the BC Association for Crane Safety.
+- Register with BC Crane Safety.

 - Review a jurisprudence package outlining the regulatory requirements and safe work practices that apply in B.C.